axibase/atsd/rule-engine/functions-text.md

   truncate(string s, integer i) string
 ```

-If string `s` length exceeds `i` characters, this function truncates `s` to the specified number of characters and returns it as the result.
+Truncates `s` to the specified number of characters and returns the string as the result if string `s` length exceeds `i` characters.

 ## `startsWith`